NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/feed_configuration.md

 For a single feed group, here is an example of removal and re-adding it:

 ```
-[anchore@93d6977e2061 ~]$ anchore-cli system feeds config --enable vulnerabilities --group centos:5
+[nextlinux@93d6977e2061 ~]$ nextlinux-cli system feeds config --enable vulnerabilities --group centos:5
 Group           LastSync        RecordCount
 centos:5        pending         0

-[anchore@93d6977e2061 ~]$ anchore-cli system feeds sync
+[nextlinux@93d6977e2061 ~]$ nextlinux-cli system feeds sync

-WARNING: This operation should not normally need to be performed except when the anchore-engine operator is certain that it is required - the operation will take a long time (hours) to complete, and there may be an impact on anchore-engine performance during the re-sync/flush.
+WARNING: This operation should not normally need to be performed except when the nextlinux-engine operator is certain that it is required - the operation will take a long time (hours) to complete, and there may be an impact on nextlinux-engine performance during the re-sync/flush.

 Really perform a manual feed data sync/flush? (y/N)y
 Feed                   Group                  Status         Records Updated        Sync Duration